 - To admire the full scale of Halong Bay, it’s recommended to take a seaplane tour.
 So far, only Hai Au Aviation has offered this sightseeing tour.
 The tour costs 2,000,000 VND (approx. 85$) and takes about 25 minutes.
 The departing/landing point is just a short walking distance from the piers.

-- If you have no interest in spending the night on a boat, you can opt for a 4-hours or 8-hours day tour, which will bring you to several popular attractions of Ha Long Bay, including the Heavenly Palace Cave, the Awesome Cave, as well as some unique-looking islets.
+- If you have no interest in spending the night on a boat, you can opt for a 4-hour or 6-hour day tour, which will bring you to several popular attractions of Halong Bay, including the Heavenly Palace Cave, the Awesome Cave, as well as some unique-looking islets.
 All boats depart from the Tuan Chau Harbour.

-- All visitors must purchase entry tickets for the Ha Long Bay (40,000 VND, about 2$) and there are also separate admission tickets for attractions in the bay, such as caves and fishing villages (from 30,000 to 50,000VND).
+- All visitors must purchase entry tickets for Halong Bay (40,000 VND, about 2$).
+And there are also separate admission tickets for attractions in the bay, such as caves and fishing villages (from 30,000 to 50,000VND).

 - Another way to capture the panoramic view of Halong Bay is by hiking to the observation deck on Titov Island.
 Please note that the hike is fairly steep, with hundreds of uneven steps.